al3xandr3/al3xandr3.github.io/_posts/2013-12-01-music-production.md

 Best (most realistic) reverbs are convolution, but they can't be fined tuned as much as the algorithmic ones, typically algorithmic one the goal is to best simulate a space.

-Getting the right sounding reverb often involves a lot of trial and error.
+Getting the right sounding reverb often involves trial and error.

 ## Space (depth) in a stereo mix